 - Hormonal Contraceptives often have side effects such as nausea, mood swings, increased risk of blood clotting, etc, whereas non-hormonal contraceptives do not have these side effects.

-- Most non-hormonal methods (except sterilisation) allow for an immediate return to fertility upon discontinuation.
+- Most non-hormonal methods (except sterilization) allow for an immediate return to fertility upon discontinuation.

 Types of Non-Hormonal Contraceptives